 TARAs behaving in a discriminatory, or offensive, way towards minority groups could lead to removal from the RTO.

-Our Register of interested tenants ensures that individuals, who are not attached to a TARA, are able to have their say.
-We send draft housing policies to those on the register to get views and consult about over housing issues.
+Our tenant panel ensures that individuals, who are not attached to a TARA, are able to have their say.
+We send draft housing policies to those on the panel to get views and consult about over housing issues.

-To be added to the register, complete and return an Interested Tenant's application form (PDF, 68kb).
+To be added to the panel, complete and return a Tenant Panel Form (PDF, 118kb).